geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Loid Ulric spoke: “If to admire,” said he,<br>
 &emsp;“Be wrong, your pardon for discourtesy,<br>
 But ne’er beheld I emerald ring so bright,—<br>
-Perchance some token of triumphant fight?”
+Perchance some token of triumphant fight?”<br>
 The Knight presents it:—“If by fortune mine,<br>
 Baron, thou likest it, and ’twere freely thine,<br>
 But ’twas a Mother’s gift,—the only trace<br>